WordPress/gutenberg/docs/how-to-guides/data-basics/4-building-a-create-page-form.md

 ### Step 2: Extract a controlled PageForm

-Now that the button is in place, we may focus entirely on building the form.
+Now that the button is in place, we can focus entirely on building the form.
 This tutorial is about managing data, so we will not build a complete page editor.
 Instead, the form will only contain one field: post title.

 Luckily, the `EditPageForm` we have built in [part three](/docs/how-to-guides/data-basics/3-building-an-edit-form.md) already takes us 80% there.
 The bulk of the user interface is already there, and we will reuse it in the `CreatePageForm`.
 Let’s start by extracting the form UI into a separate component: